-- Season dates: The CWMU operator establishes the number of hunting days within the timeframe established by the Utah Wildlife Board for turkey hunting on CWMUs, April 13-May 31, 2018. - Areas open: Folley Ridge (TK1009) and Pahvant Ensign (TK1018).
-Visit wildlife.utah.gov/huntplanner for maps and contact information. - Bag limit: 1 bearded turkey - Possession limit: 1 bearded turkey - Notes: The CWMU hunt requires a permit distributed through Utah's turkey drawing.
+- Season dates: The CWMU operator establishes the number of hunting days within the timeframe established by the Utah Wildlife Board for turkey hunting on CWMUs, April 11-May 31, 2020. - Areas open: Pahvant Ensign (TK1018).
+Visit wildlife.utah.gov/huntplanner for maps and contact information. - Permit requirement: The CWMU hunt requires a wild turkey permit distributed through Utah's turkey drawing.
 See page 19 for more information.
+During the hunting period established by the CWMU operator, you may take only 1 bearded turkey.